 What is localization testing?

-Localization testing is the process of testing software or content to ensure that it is suitable for a particular locale or region.
+By definition, localization testing is the process of testing software or content to ensure that it is suitable for a particular locale or region.
 This involves verifying that the product functions correctly with the language, cultural norms, and other regional settings of the target audience.
 The goal of localization testing is to ensure that the product meets the needs and expectations of users in different regions and can be used effectively and correctly by them.

-You’re testing how well your user interface (UI), default language, time format, currency formats, and other factors meet the culture and usability standards of your new audience.
-Of course, this process relies on testers who review your website, software, mobile application, or game.
-They assess usability and look for any areas where localization didn’t work.
 It’s similar to the quality assurance (QA) process in software development, where testers come in to learn where the bugs are in your app.
 So, this process helps you to make sure that everything works as intended for users in your new market.
-Without this step, you risk your localization efforts seeming inauthentic at best and straight up offensive or inappropriate at worst.
+Without this step, you risk your localization efforts seeming inauthentic to native speakers at best and straight up offensive or inappropriate at worst in specific region.

 Main aspects of localization testing